A lot has been written about free travel.

 - Get a sponsor.
 Here’re some of our partners.

-- Become a huge influencer just because.
-Like the majority of these cool Instagramers.
+- Become an influencer like, for instance, these cool Instagramers.

-- Get yourself a sugar daddy or mommy (and yes, this is just a joke, people!)
+- Get yourself a sugar daddy or mommy (just kidding!)

 SAVE SOME MONEY